tmikkonen/sailfish-arrowboard/README.md

 sailfish-en_ios
 ===============

-English virtual keyboard with (mostly) iOS layout for SailfishOS.
+English virtual keyboard with (a custom layout that before evolving started as) an iOS layout for SailfishOS.
 Includes LEFT &amp; RIGHT arrow keys (UP &amp; DOWN in SymView).

 File path starts from the device's root (/) directory and you need to be in developer mode (i.e. use "devel-su").